spazy-t/udacity-react-flashcards/README.md

 * Then, `yarn start` or `npm start` to run the expo server.
 * If running on an Android device download the Expo app onto the device.
 * Once a QR code has appeared in Expo choose 'Tunnel' to run the app on an Android device and scan the QR code.
-Alternatively choose 'Local' to run the app on an emulator.
+Alternatively choose to run the app on an emulator.

 ## Resources